sjhangiani12/reccomendation_poc/README.md

 # Simple Book Reccomendation Model

 This repository is a Proof of Concept (P.O.C) of the simplest form to demonstrate the capabilities of Machine Learning in the public sector.
+All work here is done on behalf of the Kommune of Aarhus, in Aarhus Denmark.

 ### Data:
 The data used in this proof of concept was found in a public repository, and can be access [here](https://github.com/williamscott701/Information-Retrieval/tree/master/2.%20TF-IDF%20Ranking%20-%20Cosine%20Similarity%2C%20Matching%20Score).